-Chromebooks, Textbooks and Media Center Checkouts
+Chromebooks, Textbooks, and Media Center Checkouts

-ECMA students will be held responsible for the proper care of all books, supplies, Chromebooks, accessories or equipment furnished to them by the school.
-Students who deface, damage or lose (including theft) school property shall be required to pay for the damage or loss.
+ECMA students will be held responsible for the proper care of all books, supplies, Chromebooks, accessories, or equipment furnished to them by the school.
+Students who deface, damage, or lose (including theft) school property shall be required to pay for the damage or loss (see MCSD Board Policy JS: Student Fees, Fines, and Charges).